The 5 Best Point-of-Sale Systems for Small Businesses 2022

 Is the POS system built for my type of business?

 Many POS systems are tailor-made and marketed to specific types of businesses, especially full-service restaurants or retail.
-For example, ShopKeep and TouchBistro build their systems around food and beverage businesses like quick-service restaurants, bars, and coffee shops.
-So these POS systems have powerful tools for quickly taking orders in the front of the house and keeping up with the hectic operations and inventory needs in the back.
+For example, TouchBistro built its system around food and beverage businesses like quick-service restaurants, bars, and coffee shops.
+This POS system has powerful tools for quickly taking orders in the front of the house and keeping up with the hectic operations and inventory needs in the back.

 What’s more, if you manage multiple employees, you’ll want a POS solution to help you.
 Many systems let you individually track employee details, shifts, payroll, and more and then send that data to accounting software.
 Anything that helps you streamline staff management—and potentially lower labor costs—is a plus.